Sallisaw man, 75, killed in fiery crash on I-40 in Sequoyah County

 A 75-year-old Sallisaw man was killed Friday in a fiery crash on Interstate 40 in Sequoyah County.

-David Mobley was westbound in a 2011 Dodge truck about three miles west of Muldrow around 4:15 p.m.
-Jan.
-20 when he rear-ended a 2021 Volkswagen Atlas, Oklahoma Highway Patrol troopers said.
+David Mobley was driving west about three miles west of Muldrow around 4:20 p.m. when his 2011 Dodge truck rear-ended a 2021 Volkswagen Atlas, Oklahoma Highway Patrol troopers reported this week.